asig/amigo/README.md

 Minecraft, heavily inspired by https://www.instructables.com/id/Arduino-Minecraft-Interface/

 The main reason for writing this was that my son got a ["Adventskalender MAKERFACTORY Programmieren mit Minecraft™ und Windows-Java" advent calendar](https://www.conrad.ch/de/adventskalender-makerfactory-programmieren-mit-minecraft-und-windows-java-1662789.html), but the shipped software didn't work at all...
+As a nice side effect, it now works also under macOs and Linux :-)

 # Build
 ```bash